Durable Value identifies start-ups at Seed on track for developing ‘economic moat’ Competitive Advantages in 2-3 years’ time.

 Improved Unit Economics: An emerging competitive advantage produces a scarcity of customer value from only one company that confers pricing power for higher gross margins.
 LTV can also increase (e.g. via Learning curve advantage’s superior value), CAC decline (e.g. through Network Effect connections), as well as reduce churn rate (e.g. via Switching Cost advantage).

-Accelerated Growth: Competitive Advantages produce higher customer utility and lower company cost over that of rivals.
-As a start-up grows, it pushes volume into a competitive advantage source as to widen this ‘utility-cost’ gap, raising customer value and so triggering:
+Accelerated Growth: Competitive Advantages produce higher customer utility/ usefulness and lowers company cost, over that of rivals.
+As a start-up grows it widens this ‘utility-cost’ gap, raising customer value and so triggering:

 • Expansion of market demand into mainstream adoption, and